nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Notification kind: the kind of notification.
 * Notification processing: how NVDA should process incoming notification.
 * Display string: notification text.
-* Activity ID: the unique identifier for the notification.
+* Activity Id: the unique identifier for the notification.

 As of October 2018, NVDA itself announces notifications for all apps (especially for the currently active app) except one or two apps where this would cause issues, thus the add-on is no longer involved in announcing many notifications except those that could cause issues.